 Watch Portion Sizes: The size of food portions at fast food restaurants has increased over the last 20 years.
-When ordering, think smaller.
-Select regular-size burgers, burritos and tacos.
-Order a regular or child-sized hamburger, and skip the “big,” “deluxe,” “super-size,” “value meal,” and double or triple-decker burgers with two or three beef patties.
+When ordering, think smaller, select regular-size burgers, burritos, and tacos.
+Order a regular or child-sized hamburger, and skip the “big,” “deluxe,” “supersize,” “value meal,” and double or triple-decker burgers with two or three beef patties.
 Instead of a foot-long sandwich, choose the smallest sandwich size or order half a sandwich, if available.
 Select the smallest size beverage, or even a kid size cup, since most fast food places offer free refills.

-Bigger portions mean more calories, total fat, saturated fat and sodium (salt).
-Don’t be tempted to upgrade or super size your fries, onion rings, milkshake or other menu options, because you will be super sizing your waistline and your food bill.
+Bigger portions mean more calories, total fat, saturated fat, and sodium (salt).
+Don’t be tempted to upgrade or supersize your fries, onion rings, milkshake, or other menu options, because you will be supersizing your waistline and your food bill.
 A large order of fries and a large soft drink can add a hefty 500 calories to a meal.
 Also, it is not a “value meal” if you pay for more food than you want.

 Big portion sizes can encourage eating until feeling stuffed, not just satisfied.
 As a result, some people, especially children, can lose the natural ability to follow hunger signals and appetite.
 This sets the stage for overeating and weight problems.

-Estimate a Serving Size With Your Hands & Everyday Items: The 2005 Dietary Guidelines for Americans is a helpful guide to the correct serving size for each food group.
+Estimate a Serving Size With Your Hands & Everyday Items: The 2020 Dietary Guidelines for Americans is a helpful guide to the correct serving size for each food group.
 Learn to estimate the proper serving size by measuring with your hand.
 The size of the palm of your hand is about one serving of protein or meat.
 The size of two fists is a serving of salad greens.
-The tip of the average thumb to the first joint equals one teaspoon of salad dressing, butter or peanut butter.
+The tip of the average thumb to the first joint equals one teaspoon of salad dressing, butter, or peanut butter.

-Everyday items like a deck of cards, a baseball, a computer mouse, domino, a music CD and a pair of dice are also good guides for serving sizes.
+Everyday items like a deck of cards, a baseball, a computer mouse, a domino, a music CD, and a pair of dice are also good guides for serving sizes.
 For example, a three-ounce serving of cooked meat equals a deck of cards or a computer mouse.
 One pancake or waffle is the size of a music CD.

 Limit Fried Foods: Fried foods are loaded with fat and should be chosen only as “sometimes” foods.
 A fried chicken or fried fish sandwich may contain more calories and fat than a burger!
-Broiled, baked and grilled meats are more healthful than fried meats and other deep-fried foods.
+Broiled, baked, and grilled meats are more healthful than fried meats and other deep-fried foods.
 Skip the French fries, or share an order to save calories and money.
-Substitute baked potato chips and pretzels for regular potato chips.
-Limit fried and high-fat side dishes.
+Substitute baked potato chips and pretzels for regular potato chips: Limit fried and high-fat side dishes.

-Order low-fat or fat-free milk and milk products, which provide the same amount of calcium but less calories and fat than whole milk.
+Order low-fat or fat-free milk and milk products, which provide the same amount of calcium but fewer calories and fat than whole milk.
 Skip milkshakes and other drinks made from ice cream.
 A large shake may contain over 800 calories and all of your saturated fat allotment for the entire day!

-Go Easy on Condiments & Dressings on Sandwiches & Salads: Add flavor without the fat by topping sandwiches with these items: tomato; lettuce; onions; cucumber; red and green peppers; carrot shreds or sprouts.
+Go Easy on Condiments & Dressings on Sandwiches & Salads: Add flavor without the fat by topping sandwiches with these items: tomato, lettuce, onions, cucumber, red and green peppers, carrot shreds, or sprouts.
 Choose a low-fat cheese, such as sliced mozzarella.